yumimobi/AASDK-Unity/Anti-Addiction-Unity.md

         print("AntiAddiction---HandleRealNameAuthenticateFailed");
     }

+     // The user clicks to exit the game on the real-name authentication interface public void HandleRealNameAuthenticateFailedWithForceExit(object sender, EventArgs args)
+    {
+        statusText.text = "HandleRealNameAuthenticateFailedWithForceExit";
+        print("AntiAddiction---HandleRealNameAuthenticateFailedWithForceExit");
+    }

     // This method will be called when the tourist mode runs out of time
     // Will present the real name authentication controller after 3 second public void HandleNoTimeLeftWithTouristsMode(object sender, EventArgs args)